Trauma is often misunderstood.

 - EMDR: A therapy treatment to relieve distress associated with traumatic memories.
 See more in Scientific American article.

-The message I hope you’re receiving is that trauma needs to be taken seriously.
+Trauma is to be taken seriously.
 The sufferer can experience a great deal of psychological, physical, relational and spiritual pain.
-It can also be a struggle for those who cares for him/her.
 There is a continuum of impact ranging from severe (flashbacks, substance abuse to cope, hopelessness, suicidal thinking, etc) to mild (irritability, occasional sleep disturbances, fatigue, etc).
-In any case, rather than the person getting “over it,” they ideally find a way that fits to address the traumatized brain and nervous system for resolution and peace of mind.
+In any case, rather than the person getting “over it,” they ideally find a way to heal their traumatized brain and nervous system.

 Learn about Bessel van der Kolk, MD’s work at The Trauma Center in Brookline, MA, providing services to children, adults and families – as well as training and educational programming to post-graduate mental health professionals.
-His latest book is The Body Keeps the Score: Brain Mind and Body in the Healing of Trauma.
+He is the author of the book, The Body Keeps the Score: Brain Mind and Body in the Healing of Trauma.